thomas-mauran/LinkedOut/docs/micro-service-architecture.md

-# Architecture document
+# LinkedOut Architecture
 The goal of this document is to provide a clear overview of our microservice infrastructure, explain our choices and provide a clear OpenAPI definition.

 ## Technologies

-#### `Kubernetes`
+### Kubernetes

 Our production architecture leverages Kubernetes for container orchestration with Docker as the containerization platform.
 This powerful combination provides scalability, flexibility, and efficient management of containerized applications.

-#### `Docker`
+### Docker

 We mianly use docker for development with many docker-composes to repliate the micro services and their databases but as said before we also use Docker as the containerization platform in our kubernetes environment

-#### `NATS`
+### NATS

-We chose this solution instead of Kafka for it's lightweight design, low latency and overall simplicity.
+We chose this solution instead of Kafka for its lightweight design, low latency and overall simplicity.

 It also has a built-in mechanism for doing synchronous request-reply messaging, which will be very useful for communication between the API gateway and the microservices.

-#### `Kotlin`
+### Kotlin

-We chose kotlin as our main backend language because we wanted to try something else than java
+We chose Kotlin as our main language for the backend because we wanted to learn a new language that could work in the same environment that Java does.

-#### `Spring boot`
+### Spring

-Our architecture utilizes Spring Boot for building and deploying containerized Kotlin applications.
+Our backend uses Spring as the framework for building our microservices.

 Spring Boot simplifies the development process, enhances productivity, and provides a solid foundation for microservices.
-It was also one of the mandatory elements of the app

-#### `React native`

-React native was kind of mandatory in this project, we could have been using flutter but since we never tried any of them React native seemed like a great opportunity to complete our React dev stack.

-#### `Expo`

-Our mobile application architecture is built with the Expo framework.
-Expo simplifies the development of cross-platform mobile apps, providing tools and services that enhance the developer experience.
-It was recommanded for the development of this project

-#### `Github`
+### React Native and Expo

+As for the frontend, we are using React Native to build a mobile application, which will be the primary way of interacting with LinkedOut.

+We are also using Expo, which is a framework that brings build tools and rapid development for React Native-based application by providing features such as hot reload, and the generation of package files for Android and iOS.
+It also abstracts and exposes the services that the mobile operating system provides to the applications.

+### GitHub

-We chose github as our primary version controll and collaboration platform since we both use it on a daily basis.
+We use GitHub as our code host and collaboration platform since we both use it on a daily basis, and we know it the most.

-#### `Github Action`

-Github Action seemed like an obvious choise when using Github since it's great tool to create and manage pipelines for both Continuous Integration and Continuous Deployment

-#### `Keycloak`
+We will also use the CI integrated in GitHub for our CI/CD pipelines, and use its GitHub Actions to simplify this process.

+### Keycloak

 [Keycloak](https://www.keycloak.org/) is an open source identity and access management solution.

+It is used to provide a secure authentication and authorization experience for the users.

-We decided to use keycloak instead of another service like to acquire more experience on it since it is becoming one of the market leader.
+We decided to use Keycloak instead of another service like Zitadel or Auth0 to acquire more experience on it since it is one of the most popular identity providers.

 ### NATS vs Kafka